 Columbus has its fair share of museums and educational centers!
-If you’re visiting Columbus for the first time, and/or with kids, these locations are going to be some of your can’t miss stops!
+If you’re visiting for the first time, and/or with kids, these well known attractions in Columbus are going to be some of your can’t miss stops!

 Read more: Ohio History Center with Kids

-5. Columbus Zoo and Aquarium – Consistently rated as one of the best Zoos in the country, the Columbus Zoo and Aquarium offers the chance to see animals up close and personal!
+Consistently rated as one of the best Zoos in the country and one of the best family-friendly attractions in Columbus, the Columbus Zoo and Aquarium offers the chance to see animals up close and personal!
 Highlights include The Heart of Africa, the polar bear exhibit, and special seasonal events throughout the year!

-7. Ohio Craft Museum – featuring hand made items, classes, a cool gift shop and more!
+Museum featuring hand made items, classes, a cool gift shop and more!

 Related: Our Visit to the Pizzuti Collection